Cycling for women

 There is loads of useful information online about where to ride, choosing the right bike and how to get involved with rides and cycling events across the country.
 Click here to see a list of useful sites.

-British Cycling's Breeze Network is a new national network of fun, local and flexible bike rides for women.
+British Cycling's Breeze Network is a national network of fun, local and flexible bike rides for women.
 The network is designed to help close the growing cycling gap between the number of men and women cycling regularly whilst empowering women to change the face of cycling for good.

 Breeze is part of British Cycling's response to the growing gap between the number of men and women riding their bikes.
 Currently three times as many men take part in cycling regularly and the gap is growing.
 Yet around 1 million women have indicated that they would like to ride a bike more often.